 What Makes Someone Lose Their Ability to Receive Disability Benefits?

 While indefinite monthly benefits may seem normal, there are reasons the SSA may suspend your disability payments.
 Most of these reasons stem from recovery or from the beneficiary’s desire to re-enter the workforce.

-The SSA is required by law to review all disability claims every few years in order to verify that beneficiaries are maintaining the criteria for monthly disability payments.
+The SSA is required by law to review all disability claims every few years.
+This is in order to verify that beneficiaries are maintaining the criteria for monthly disability payments.
 However, there are certain triggers that can generate a review such as:

 - Assumed improvements to your existing medical condition